YOGESHnick/note-stack-feedback_form/README.md

 # note-stack-feedback_form
-#This is a simple feedback form website completly responsive for the app NoteStack, developed by @sanjith1309
+# A simple feedback form website completely responsive for the app NoteStack, developed by @sanjith1309

 Tech stack:
-  React JS
+  + React JS
+  + Netlify (Hosting)

 Instructions to use :